dlce-eva/dlce-eva/doc/text-and-encodings.md

 Cyrillic `с` to Latin `c` because they look the same, or to Latin `s` because that's what it sounds like in Russian?).

-### Combining diacritics vs. characters with accents on them
+### Characters with accents on them, combining diacritics, and unicode normalisation

 *Problem:*